-2. New mask and vaccine requirements:
+3. New mask and vaccine requirements:

-- There are no new requirements that we know of since our last newsletter. - Please click here to see a summary of requirements and changes previously announced, including vaccine requirements for indoor settings and allowance to remove masks in certain indoor settings for people who are fully vaccinated. - Click here to get your CA digital vaccine record.
+- New travel restrictions are evolving in response to the Omicron variant.
+Please check the CDC travel webpage for updates. - Please click here to see a summary of requirements and changes previously announced, including Bay Area vaccine requirements for indoor settings and allowance to remove masks in certain indoor settings for people who are fully vaccinated. - Click here to get your CA digital vaccine record.